Can the King Sack his Prime Minister

 Dr. Mahathir’s petition (as he calls it) lacks legal standing, enforceability or legal effect in any sense.
 Regardless of who the petition is presented to and for what purpose it was created, the petition remains a document of questionable legality, integrity or mandate.

 Many of the ‘signatories’ on the Mahathir document have claimed they never lent their names or signatures to his ‘petition’.
 Many more claim they were misled as to the contents of that ‘petition’.
-The King acting on the counsel of his advisors did the right thing by refusing to dignify Dr. Mahathir’s unlawful unconstitutional request, showing him the door.
+The King acting on the counsel of his advisors did the right thing by refusing to dignify Dr. Mahathir’s unlawful, unconstitutional request, showing him the door instead.

 Under what legal or constitutional power, authority, mandate or precedent Dr. Mahathir acted in creating his petition is not known.
 Dr. Mahathir has no standing to ‘advise’ or approach the King that he could claim under the Constitution.
 He is not a minister of the crown and has no right to exercise in this regard with the King.

-In the context of the Constitution it is clear that the King has no powers or authority the King can call upon if he were to constitutionally remove his prime minister.
+In the context of the Constitution it is clear that the King has no powers or authority the King can call upon if he were to constitutionally remove his prime minister except on the advise of his ministers (mainly the prime minister).

 WHY MALAYSIA’S LEGAL INSTITUTIONS STRUGGLE WITH THE CONSTITUTION